Understanding Temporary Restraining Orders under Connecticut General Statutes 46b-15

 Completing the Application

-the abuse or threats you have experienced.
+Carefully complete the application form by providing accurate and detailed information about the abuse or threats you have experienced.
 Be specific about the incidents, dates, and locations involved.
 Clearly state the reasons why you believe you or your child(ren) is(are) in immediate danger and require protection.

 Preparing the Affidavit

-relevant evidence you have collected, such as photographs, emails, or text messages.
+The affidavit serves as a sworn statement supporting your application.
+It should include a detailed account of the abuse, harassment, or threats you have experienced.
+Provide any relevant evidence you have collected, such as photographs, emails, or text messages.
 Be honest and concise in your statements, ensuring they align with the legal requirements outlined in Connecticut General Statutes 46b-15.

 Filing the Application and Affidavit

-provide you with a date and time for your hearing before a judge, usually within a few days.
+Once you have completed the necessary forms, return them to the Clerk's office.
+They will provide you with a date and time for your hearing before a judge, usually within a few days.
 It is essential to keep a copy of all documents for your records.

 Attending the Hearing

-prepared to answer any questions the judge may have regarding your application or affidavit.
+On the scheduled hearing date, appear in court and present your case before the judge.
+Be prepared to answer any questions the judge may have regarding your application or affidavit.
 If necessary, bring any additional evidence or witnesses to support your claims.
-The judge will
+The judge will determine whether to issue a temporary restraining order based on the information presented.

 Serving the Order

 If the judge grants your request for a temporary restraining order, it is crucial to obtain multiple certified copies of the order from the Clerk's office.
 Serve these copies to the abuser, ensuring they are aware of the order's terms and restrictions.
 Local law enforcement agencies can assist you in serving the order if needed.
+For help filing or presenting a TRO, contact Levine Litigation today to schedule a consultation.